htw-imi-showtime/showtime-website/content/ss24/master/m1_gaming_for_future/_index.md

 +++

 {{<section title="The Goal">}}
-Our project aimed to transform an existing simulation into an engaging game experience.
+Our project aimed to transform an existing simulation ([see last term's project](/ws23/master/m4-gamingforthefuture/)) into an engaging game experience.
 The focus was on expanding gameplay features and integrating a layer of biodiversity.
 AquaSolace is a single-player strategy and environmental simulation game designed to raise awareness about the pressing issue of water scarcity.
 Our objective was to capture players' attention and educate them about this critical issue through immersive gameplay and interactive learning.
 <figure><img src="game_image.png" alt="Game Image" width="60%" height="60%"></figure>
 {{</section>}}